Federation Type 15 Shuttlepod

 TNG "The Mind's Eye"

 The Onizuka was named for Challenger astronaut Ellison Onizuka.
 The shuttle was sometimes seen in other episodes, sitting in the shuttlebay.
-The Onizuka was Shuttle 7, although in its first appearance it had the number 05, left over the prop's first appearance as the El-Baz.
+The Onizuka was the Shuttle 7, although in its first appearance it had the number 05, left over the prop's first appearance as the El-Baz.
 A tiny replica of the Shuttlepod Onizuka is on display at the Ellison Onizuka Space Center museum in Kona, Hawaii, Ellison's hometown.

 Pike NCC-1701-D #12